Horses of God: Themes

 Horses of God deals with many themes, including radicalization, terrorism, poverty, machismo, and sexuality.
 While the film features terrorism and radicalization, the film emphasizes poverty, extreme machismo, and hopelessness over the influence of religion, specifically Islam.
 By following the main characters from their childhoods into their adulthoods, the film demystifies this impoverished North African community by making their embrace of terrorism frighteningly comprehensible through a sense of tragic inevitability.

 In an interview about Horses of God, Nabil Ayouch explained that: "My point of view is not to give moral lessons but to give to understand by showing.
 At the start of the film, we see 10-year-old kids just like everyone else, with the same dreams.
 Young Muslims have the same aspirations as young Westerners, we must stop believing that they come from a planet with distant customs...But the environment around them makes everything fall apart.
 There is a feeling of abandonment: These young people have the impression of being second-class citizens.
 This is what can lead, in the Arab world and in Morocco in particular, to a drift for those who live in these lawless areas where only religious mafias are able to meet needs that no one else takes."

 Release and awards

 The film competed in the Un Certain Regard section at the 2012 Cannes Film Festival.

-The film won awards in film festivals in Rotterdam, Namur, Brussels, Valladolid, Doha, Besançon, Montpellier, but not in its own country, in the Marrakech film festival when it was in competition in February 2013.
+The film won awards in film festivals in Rotterdam, Namur, Brussels, Valladolid, Doha, Besançon, Montpellier, but not in its own country, in the Marrakesh film festival when it was in competition in February 2013.
 The film was selected as the Moroccan entry for the Best Foreign Language Film at the 86th Academy Awards, but it was not nominated.
 It received two nominations at the 4th Magritte Awards, winning Best Cinematography for Hichame Alaouié.